CharleneMcKeown/DevOps-and-Containers/README.md

 	cat .ssh/id_rsa.pub
 ```

-10. Copy everything to a notebad (it starts with ssh-rsa followed by a long string of characters) - you will need this in the next step.
+10. Copy everything to a notepad (it starts with ssh-rsa followed by a long string of characters) - you will need this in the next step.

 <img src="screenshots/publickey.PNG" alt="Public Key" width="600px"/>

+We have just copied all the details we'll need to access our Azure resources using the Service Principal we created.
+This will be how we let our application deployment pipeline access Azure in a secure way further on in the lab, so keep these details safe for now.

 ## Deploy Kubernetes Service and supporting services